 How does R&S®vPACE enhance VPP-enabled clouds?

-R&S®vPACE is ipoque’s VPP-based deep packet inspection (DPI) engine.
+R&S®vPACE is ipoque’s VPP-based DPI engine.
 Available as a software module, R&S®vPACE can be installed in any cloud environment, either as a VNF or CNF.
 As a VPP-based module, R&S®vPACE is optimized to cater to the speeds and traffic processing capacity in cloud computing environments enhanced with VPP.
 It delivers speeds that are at least 3 times faster compared to its popular, scalar packet processing-based sister solution, R&S®PACE 2, and boasts a low memory footprint of less than 450 bytes per 5-tuple connection.

 Seamless in the cloud

 An essential component of cloud management is performance monitoring.
 Whether it is an IaaS or a PaaS platform, managing cloud performance requires observability tools such as R&S®vPACE to identify and log packet flows.
 This way, information such as bandwidth consumed, speeds, jitter, latency and round-trip time is readily available not just by each microservice, container and VM, but also by specific VNF, CNF and application.